Lightstreamer/Lightstreamer-example-ReusableMetadata-adapter-java/README.md

 The LiteralBasedProvider extends the MetadataProviderAdapter abstract class (which in turn implements the MetadataProvider interface).
 It is used in many Lightstreamer examples and demos, in combination with different Data Adapters and Clients.
 It is also useful when developing proof of concepts and prototypes, where the main focus is on the Data Adapter.
+Its binaries are included in the Server distribution.

 ## FileBasedProvider Metadata Adapter